Mellanox/docker-sriov-plugin/README.md

 ### Limitations

-It supported on Linux environment.
+It supported on Linux environment on x86_64 and ppc64le platforms.